Consumer Reports: Consumer advocacy

-In World War II, Consumer Union took a stance in support of the war effort.
+In World War II, Consumers Union took a stance in support of the war effort.
 They urged their supporters to put aside their personal interest by consuming less, and following the government ordered policies of consumption.
 They were also critical of businesses who saw the war period as an opportunity to advertise their products and as a result were wasting paper.
-The government's vested interest in the politics of consumption would escalate in the postwar period.
-Government would encourage to consume both through propaganda as well as the protections instituted to promote individual consumption.